fvtt-fria-ligan/morkborg-foundry-vtt/useful-macros.md

 })();
 ```

-## Esoteric Hermit - Initiate of the Invisible Collect
+## Esoteric Hermit - Initiate of the Invisible College
 ```
 (async () => {
 const numRoll = new Roll('1d2');